Notes on Abruzzo

 Most tourists prefer to stay along the coast where a number of seaside resorts offer wide sandy beaches, a gently sloping seabed and other family-friendly facilities.

-The main cities in Abruzzo are L’Aquila, Teramo, Chieti and Pescara.
+The main cities and provincial capitals in Abruzzo are L’Aquila, Teramo, Chieti and Pescara.
 The regional capital L’Aquila with its rich architectural heritage was sadly damaged by the earthquake in 2009, but there are still cultural treasures to be found on the mountain side of the Grand Sasso.

 For more inspiration on where to go and what to do please see our collection of Notes on Abruzzo.